 Among the many variables in arranging for a mortgage when you buy a home are items like closing costs, points and homeowners insurance.
 Because closing costs are a large line item when you complete the purchase of a home, buyers should be aware of these costs to decide how best to handle them.
 While it's possible to finance your closing costs, you should know the pros, cons and alternatives before you do so.

-Well – Can I?
+Well, Can I?

-What Is Included in Closing Costs
+What's Included in Closing Costs

 Closing costs are a significant expense, requiring careful consideration when you shop for a mortgage.
 Closing costs include things like your lender's loan processing fees, fees to make sure there is a clear title, fees from the property surveyor, and deed recording fees from your local government offices.
-Then there are "points," which are up-front interest costs you pay to qualify for a lower interest rate.
+Then there are "points," which are upfront interest costs you pay to qualify for a lower interest rate.
 Each point is 1 percent of your loan's total amount.

 Closing Cost Considerations

 Real estate agents, anxious to close a deal, have been known on occasion to help with closing costs.
 If that fails, ask the lender to make a concession, since many of the fees will go to the lender.
 Be forewarned, though, that this might result in a slightly higher interest rate, but it will help accomplish your objective of rolling closing costs into the mortgage itself.

-But if you have an adequate cushion between your mortgage amount and your home's appraised value, wrapping closing costs into your mortgage can give you breathing room to re-carpet the house or put in the much-needed driveway.
+But if you have an adequate cushion between your mortgage amount and your home's appraised value, wrapping closing costs into your mortgage can give you breathing room to recarpet the house or put in the much-needed driveway.
 Just remember that if you do roll closing costs into your mortgage, you'll want to plan to stay in the house a while as it takes a few years to recover the cost.